 Tips to Get Through Tax Season

 - Figuring out the best tax strategy for your finances can be complicated, but finding a financial advisor to help you do them doesn’t have to be.
-SmartAsset’s free tool can help you find suitable advisors in your area in just five minutes.
-Get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you choose to itemize, keep all your receipts for at least a few years after you file.
 It isn’t uncommon for the IRS to also look at returns from three to six years prior to the return they are actually auditing.
 And depending on which deductions you take, like the home office deduction, your return may be more likely to trigger an audit.